kubantjan/fast-form/README.md

    * Add second clasifier, that would recognize diacritics  / accute(') / carron(ˇ) / none  /
    * Create our own, small dataset (maybe adding the diacritics to current dataset) and use methods here: https://arxiv.org/pdf/1904.08095.pdf
- * [ ] Create a model distinguishing X or filled circle or nothing or anomaly.
+ * [ ] (depends on something in section Model results processing) Create a model distinguishing X or filled circle or nothing or anomaly.
   Improve true/false computation for boxes

 #### Refactoring